 This shields the intake air from the high under bonnet temperatures.

 The best compromise between the standard air intake box and the induction kit.
 Some kits have a long pipe which the filter sits at the end nearest the bonnet which really does help cut down the noise and improves the intake temperature.

 Induction kits that protrude under the front bumper which claim to get more air forced in through the pressure built up on the front of the car as it cuts through air do not have significant power gains.

-Other than the benefit of the cold air from outside the engine bay, - the RAM effect takes speeds up over 100 mph before a benefit is realised - they are however a great way to collect many botanical specimens of flies, moths and bugs in the air filter!
+Other than the benefit of the cold air from outside the engine bay the RAM effect takes speeds up over 100 mph before a benefit is realized - they are however a great way to collect many botanical specimens of flies, moths and bugs in the air filter!

 NB: Be careful where you site the cold air feed - the last thing you want is to be sucking water into the engine every time you splash through a puddle.